 My PhD thesis empirically examines the effect of trade liberalization on developing countries' (and their firms') capacity to participate in global value chains (GVCs).
 This work is supported by SSHRC Joseph Armand Bombardier Canada Graduate Doctoral Scholarship & McGill University.

-I call Ottawa home, but I was born in Kabul and then a convention refugee elsewhere for over a decade.
 My first name is pronounced exactly as written: [Zar--lasht], where [sh] is the usual sound as in [she].